 3. Roof Maintenance

-If you have a mobile home with a flat roof you will need to reseal or recoat it regularly.
+If you have a leak on a flat mobile home roof you will need to fix it as quickly as possible.
+There is also to reseal or recoat it regularly.
 Some manuals state this should be done every year.

 Make sure your flashing is in good condition and there are no soft spots or cracked caulking.
 Also, make sure you use the right coating.
 Asphalt or aluminum coatings cannot be used on PVC or rubber (EPDM) roofs.